aerospike/aerospike-client-python/doc/client.rst

     .. note::
         To run this example, do not run the boilerplate code.

-    ..
-TODO - probably there is better syntax than using emphasize-lines with hardcoded numbers

-    .. :emphasize-lines: 5,9

     .. method:: udf_remove(module[, policy: dict])

         Remove a previously registered UDF module from the cluster.